the-red-feather/thesis/P5/new-intro-notes.md

   - complete micro-apps (applets)

-- See a VPL less as a programming language, and more as a way for end users to create their own UI
+- See a VPL less as a programming language, and more as a way for end users to create their own UItly usable by end-users

-- focus on direct library utilization
-    - Make geocomputation libraries more directly usable by end-users